MischaU8/yumyum/unsorted/match-face_0sY5UPWfSlA.md

 yum yum
-Floyd here with a quick look at the match face command and plasticity to use start by selecting a face and then click the match face icon in the lower right corner of the UI next click the face
+Floyd here with a quick look at the match face command in Plasticity to use start by selecting a face and then click the match face icon in the lower right corner of the UI next click the face